Tricia Zarro, Chair, Board of Directors

 Michelle Brier, Vice President of Marketing & Development

-Michelle is the Director of Field Marketing and Fundraising Resources at the American Red Cross, with responsibility for market planning and activation process in the Northeast, North Central and Crossroads Divisions of the US, as well as driving marketing and fundraising best practices, expertise and innovation.
+Michelle is the Director of Field Marketing and Fundraising Resources at the American Red Cross, with responsibility for driving marketing and fundraising best practices and innovation.
 Prior to her current role, she was Director of Strategic Development for Greenburgh Nature Center, where she was a member of the leadership team and developed and executed plans for all aspects of the Center’s fundraising efforts.
 In the past, Michelle served as the Director of Marketing and Communications for Guiding Eyes for the Blind, where she developed a deep passion for service dogs and their ability to profoundly transform people’s lives.

 Michelle is on the Board of Directors for the Katonah Bedford Hills Ambulance Corps, where she also regularly volunteers as an Emergency Medical Technician.
 Michelle has a BS in Business Economics from the State University of New York at Oneonta.
-She lives in Bedford, NY with her German shepherd, Dina.
+She lives in Bedford, NY.